Seeed-Studio/wiki-documents/docs/ReSpeaker_Mic_Array_v2.0.md

 ![](https://github.com/SeeedDocument/ReSpeaker_Mic_Array_V2/raw/master/img/usb_4_mic_array.png)

-Seeed’s ReSpeaker Mic Array v2.0 is an upgraded version of ReSpeaker Mic Array v1 which based on XVSM-2000.
+Seeed’s ReSpeaker Mic Array v2.0 is an upgraded version of ReSpeaker Mic Array v1 which is based on XVSM-2000.
 The v2.0 developed based on XVF-3000 from XMOS.
 It can be stacked (connected) right onto the top of ReSpeaker Core to significantly improve the voice interaction experience.
 The board integrates 4 PDM microphones to help enhance ReSpeaker's acoustic DSP performance to a much higher level.

 ReSpeaker Mic Array v2.0 supports USB Audio Class 1.0(UAC 1.0) directly.
 All major Operating System, like Windows, macOS, Linux are compatible with UAC 1.0, so it can be runs as a sound card without ReSpeaker Core, but has speech algorithm, like farfield on those systems.